Brentwood College School Logo

 A rowing oar coming out of the water

-Message from the 2025 Regatta Chair
+Message from the 2025 Regatta Committee

 Welcome to the 53rd Brentwood International Regatta!